cariad/smokestack/docsrc/source/index.rst

 - Supports template files (YAML or JSON) or any template generator (i.e. Troposphere).
 - Renders beautiful execution previews.
+- Execute or preview in CI based on branch name.
 - Deploys stacks in parallel, with dependencies described per-stack.
 - Handles command line execution.